Forest Management

 The Forestry for the Birds resources focus on the "Birders' Dozen," a set of 12 bird species that nest in Indiana, are easy to identify, and need conservation action.

-You can learn more about the Forestry for the Birds program and explore how the Birders' Dozen and other bird species respond to forest management by viewing the Forestry for the Birds Virtual Tour below.
+In this video, you will learn more about the Forestry for the Birds program and explore how the Birders’ Dozen and other bird species respond to forest management through the Forestry for the Birds Virtual Tour.
+The video also includes the Forestry for the Birds Pocket Guide developed by The Nature Conservancy.